2008 NFL season: Opening Weekend

-The annual NFL Kickoff Game to start the season took place on September 4 and featured the Super Bowl XLII champion New York Giants winning over their division rivals, the Washington, at Giants Stadium by a score of 16–7.
+The annual NFL Kickoff Game to start the season took place on September 4 and featured the Super Bowl XLII champion New York Giants winning over their division rivals, the Washington Redskins, at Giants Stadium by a score of 16–7.
 The game's kickoff was ninety minutes earlier than previous years, at 7 p.m.
 EDT, because of a time conflict with the 2008 Republican National Convention.

-Other featured games during the opening week included the NBC Sunday Night Football game between the Chicago and the Indianapolis (the first regular season game at Lucas Oil Stadium and a rematch of Super Bowl XLI), in which the Kyle Orton-led Bears upset the Colts 29–13.
-In addition, there were two Monday Night Football contests, both division rivalries, as part of the now annual doubleheader: The Minnesota at the Green Bay (the Packers’ first Monday night game without Brett Favre since 1992) in which Aaron Rodgers helped the Packers win, 24–19, and the Denver at the Oakland, where Jay Cutler and Eddie Royal led the Broncos in beating the Raiders, 41–14.
-Also, New England quarterback Tom Brady suffered a season-ending injury against Kansas City.
+Other featured games during the opening week included the NBC Sunday Night Football game between the Chicago Bears and the Indianapolis Colts (the first regular season game at Lucas Oil Stadium and a rematch of Super Bowl XLI), in which the Kyle Orton-led Bears upset the Colts 29–13.
+In addition, there were two Monday Night Football contests, both division rivalries, as part of the now annual doubleheader: The Minnesota Vikings at the Green Bay Packers (the Packers' first game without Brett Favre since 1992) in which Aaron Rodgers helped the Packers win, 24–19, and the Denver Broncos at the Oakland Raiders, where Jay Cutler and Eddie Royal led the Broncos in beating the Raiders, 41–14.
+Also, New England Patriots quarterback Tom Brady suffered a season-ending injury against the Kansas City Chiefs.

 Flexible scheduling

 The 2008 season also was the third season of the use of the "flexible scheduling" for Sunday games starting with Week 11.

 As had happened in 2007, a team played on consecutive Sunday nights due to a game being moved into the Sunday night time slot.
-The originally scheduled New York Giants-Dallas game on December 14 was followed by a flexed December 21 home game for the Giants against the Carolina; the Giants-Panthers game was flexed because it carried serious playoff implications, as the winner would clinch the NFC's top seed and home-field advantage throughout the playoffs.
-This was the second of three flexed games, with a December 7 interconference matchup between the Baltimore and Washington.
-The league filled the open spot on December 28 with a game between the Denver and San Diego with major playoff implications, as the winner of that game would win the AFC West and earn a home game in the playoffs while the loser would be eliminated.
+The originally scheduled New York Giants-Dallas Cowboys game on December 14 was followed by a flexed December 21 home game for the Giants against the Carolina Panthers; the Giants-Panthers game was flexed because it carried serious playoff implications, as the winner would clinch the NFC's top seed and home-field advantage throughout the playoffs.
+This was the second of three flexed games, with a December 7 interconference matchup between the Baltimore Ravens and Washington Redskins.
+The league filled the open spot on December 28 with a game between the Denver Broncos and San Diego Chargers with major playoff implications, as the winner of that game would win the AFC West and earn a home game in the playoffs while the loser would be eliminated.